haidanglevn/fs16_Frontend-project/README.md

 ### Features for normal customer:

 - Fetch all products, filter them by price order and categories
-- Add products to cart, edit its quantities, empty the cart, purchase all item in cart (not ready yet)
+- Choose a variant of a product and add them to cart, edit its quantities, empty the cart, create an order to purchase all items in the cart.
-- Register for new account with email, Login, Logout, Edit profile info (not ready yet)
+- Register for new account with email, Login, Logout, Edit profile info: change password, email, firstName, lastName and avatar
 - Light & Dark Theme
 - Responsive layout from phone, tablet and laptop screens

 ### Features for admin:

 - All normal customer features
-- Access to admin panel, where you can add new products, edit or delete products
+- Access to admin panel, where you can create, edit or delete products and users (also can create new Admin user), and view all orders (edit order functionalities is not ready)

 ## Screenshots